MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 To resolve this issue, follow these steps:

-1. Validate that you are connecting to the appropriate server.
+1. Check that you're connecting to the appropriate server.

 1. If the server isn't the appropriate one, then the connection string.